 I am a fan of artisanal beauty, and most artisanal beauty is inherently natural because the people who take the time to create things with that level of intention typically are coming from a more conscious awareness.
 I’m not a fast food eater, I want a meal prepared with love.
 So that’s kind of how I translate it.
 I mean, Night Queen is something I find to be totally transcendent, the balms take me out of the world in which my child is screaming for his next glass of juice and make me feel like I’m part of another dimension that I want to be in!

 That is why I love Julie’s products—they feel bigger to me than results.
 Meanwhile, they do create results, but it’s not even about the results.
 I’m not even thinking about that when I’m using them.
 I’m thinking about how wonderful they feel, how wonderful they smell, I’m thinking about how beautiful the bottle is.
 Julie is another creative soul doing something with equal passion that I can connect with.

 What’s your favorite In Fiore product?

-The fragrance is Night Queen, and I’m partial to the Vis Clair Suprême because I’m just in love with it right now.
+I’m partial to the Vis Clair Suprême because I’m just in love with it right now.
 I could go on and on but let’s just keep it at those two because we’ll be here for hours if we don’t.